Dual Numbers for Arbitrary Order Automatic Differentiation: Dual numbers and derivatives

-This procedure can be applied to dualize all elementary functions\footnote{A non-elementary function, such as the error function $\text{erf}(x)$, can be extended to dual numbers in the same way.
-However, since this function is not implemented in Fortran for complex values, it is not extended in our dual number implementation.} and main operators of a programming language.
+This procedure can be applied to dualize all elementary functions and the main operators of a programming language \footnote{Non-elementary functions, such as the error function $\mathrm{erf}(x)$, can in principle be extended to dual numbers in the same manner.
+However, since this function is not implemented for complex arguments in Fortran, it is not included in the present implementation.}.

-The generalization for calculating arbitrary-order derivatives is straightforward from a theoretical standpoint.
-However, computational implementation presents significant challenges, particularly in avoiding stack overflow errors that can occur at higher derivative orders when using recursive or nested structures.
-Most works in the literature focus on implementing dual numbers for the real case, typically up to the first or second order \cite{Cheng1994, Jefrey2011, Wenbin2013, Penunuri2020, Kalos2021}.
-Some extensions to third and fourth orders, including the complex case, have also been proposed \cite{Peon2024, Penunuri2024}.
-While implementations using recursive or nested structures are effective and efficient for lower-order derivatives, they may encounter limitations at very high derivative orders due to stack depth limitations.
-Achieving dual number implementations for arbitrary orders without relying on recursion is the primary contribution of our study.
+From a theoretical perspective, the generalization of this approach to higher-order derivatives is straightforward.
+In practice, however, computational implementation becomes increasingly challenging, particularly when recursive or nested data structures are employed.
+Most existing implementations focus on real-valued dual numbers and are restricted to first- or second-order derivatives \cite{Cheng1994,Jefrey2011,Wenbin2013,Penunuri2020,Kalos2021}.
+Extensions to third- and fourth-order derivatives, including the complex case, have also been proposed \cite{Peon2024,Penunuri2024}.
+While recursive and nested representations are effective for low derivative orders, they may encounter severe limitations at higher orders due to excessive memory usage and stack depth constraints.
+Eliminating these limitations by avoiding recursion is a central motivation of the present work.